 The first meal of the day is the last of the must-try dishes -- but don’t let that fool you into thinking it’s not important!
 The Irish take the first meal of the day seriously and I, for one, respect them for it.
 Traditionally, Irish breakfast was a meal concocted to tide one over on a full day’s work, and it seems portion sizes haven’t changed much in the interim.

-What’s served depends on the cook, but it typically includes black and white pudding, bacon, sausage, potatoes, soda bread, eggs, and a variety of vegetables.
-All this is washed down with a strong cup of tea.
+What’s served depends on the cook, but it typically includes black and white pudding, beans, bacon rashers, sausages, hash browns, toast, eggs, and mushrooms.
+All this is washed down with a strong cup of tea (don't forget the milk!).
 Nothing beats a hearty breakfast before a day of classes!

 Long after returning home from my study abroad experience, I think back fondly on many of these dishes -- and lament that, like most unique cultural cuisine, they're just not the same back home.
 If you give them a try, you'll probably feel the same way about one or two of the foods and drinks on this list.